Bring on the camp: Met Gala exhibit explores camp in fashion

 Bolton notes that some designers have always embraced camp — Moschino, Scott, Marc Jacobs and Anna Sui, for example.
 “But what you’re seeing now is other designers adopting it, like Valentino, Armani.
 That’s when it shifts, when it’s going beyond a handful to a broader group.”

-Bolton hopes viewers will be able to look beyond camp’s formal characteristics — irony, parody, artificiality, extravagance, theatricality, to name a few — and see its broader meaning.
+When the show opens to the public on Thursday, Bolton hopes visitors will be able to look beyond camp’s formal characteristics — irony, parody, artificiality and extravagance, to name a few — and see its broader meaning.

 “It’s all of that,” he acknowledges.
 “But it’s much more.”